Skip to Content

 Idling with the heat on during winter

 If you are waiting in your vehicle, turn off your engine.
 Dress appropriately for the weather.
 There is no need to have your heat on while idling.
+Use reversible windshield sunshades during the winter as they can act like a thermal blanket to help keep your car interior warmer.

 How do I cut fuel consumption?